Advance health directive

 What to do with the completed form

-You could also carry a card stating that you’ve made an advance health directive and where it’s located.
+You could also carry a card that states you have made an advance health directive and where to find it.

-A statutory health attorney can be appointed to make health care decisions on your behalf if you can’t make decisions yourself and you haven’t:
+A statutory health attorney may make health care decisions on your behalf if you have not:

 - made an advance health directive

-- appointed an attorney for personal matters under an enduring power of attorney or advance health directive
+- appointed an attorney for health care matters under an advance health directive or an attorney for personal (including health care) matters under an enduring power of attorney

 - had a guardian appointed for health care matters by the Queensland Civil and Administrative Tribunal (QCAT).

-If no one is suitable or available, the Public Guardian acts as the statutory health attorney as a last resort.
+If no one is readily available or culturally appropriate, the Public Guardian acts as the statutory health attorney as a last resort.